One of the most common reader questions I get is someone asking if they should stay with their avoidant partner.

 Continuing on from the last point, even if your avoidant partner isn’t into self-improvement, do you find that they’re usually emotionally open and aware?

 Do you know a lot about how they usually feel and what’s going on?
 Or, are they usually EXTREMELY closed off?

 I’m not talking about knowing EVERY intimate detail about them.
 People deserve their own lives and privacy…

 But if they’re a super closed book, it can be a problem.
 If you know nothing about them past what their favorite color is, it’s a red flag.

 Someone who’s emotionally aware of their state and who’s good at being empathetic will have far less avoider tendencies because they’re used to being open, or they’ll be able to catch themselves when they start to close off.

 At the same time if they’re emotionally aware but LET their emotions really rule them all the time (e.g. “I feel anxious so it MUST MEAN I shouldn’t do X thing that’s scaring me”), it’s still worth bringing to their attention what’s going on.
-They might be so wrapped up in avoider fears they don’t know what’s happening.
+They might be so wrapped up in avoider fears and avoidant attachment that they don’t know what’s happening.